 -

 CASWELL, William Frederick (United Kingdom, act.
 1870 – 1914).
 "Landscape".
 Watercolor on paper.
 Signed with initials in the lower right corner. .
-In this work, Caswell offers us an evocative landscape with romantic roots, typical of the English landscaping of the time, worked with a light and translucent chromatism that gives a special luminosity to the scene, while enhancing its mysterious atmosphere.
-British painter active between 1870 and 1914, William F. Caswell worked in landscapes and portraits in oils and watercolours, and also produced series of prints such as “Le Barnabooth et autres bêtes modernes”.
-He was a member of the Royal Birmingham Society of Artists, where he frequently exhibited his works.
+In this work, Caswell offers us an evocative landscape with romantic roots, typical of English landscape painting of the time, worked with a light and translucent chromatism that gives a special luminosity to the scene, enhancing at the same time its mysterious atmosphere.
+William F. Caswell, a British painter active between 1870 and 1914, worked in landscape and portraiture using oil and watercolor, and also produced series of prints such as "Le Barnabooth et autres bêtes modernes."
+He was a member of the Royal Birmingham Society of Artists, where he exhibited his works regularly.

 · Size: 78x103 int 49x71 cms